nexmo-community/clientsdk-the-v-app/server.md

 <details>
     <summary>Refresh Token</summary>

-The token returned during login/signup lasts for 15 minutes, after that you will need to get a new token.
+The token returned during login/signup lasts for 1 hour, after that you will need to get a new token.

 **Endpoint:** `/token`